GlobalBoost/competition/README.md

 There will be 5 top prizes and 2 more surprise spots within top 50.

 ## Timeline:
-The exact timeline and details will be announced in our official channels like discord, signal, etc. Please keep an eye on our channels for latest update about the tesnet
+The exact timeline and details will be announced in our official channels like discord, signal, etc. Please keep an eye on our channels for latest update.

 ### For example